Marlborough School Parliament

 - Planning a School Family Sponsored Cycle Ride

-- Gathering the views of every child for our grounds improvement and working with governors to prioritise the project
+- Gathering the views of every child for our grounds improvement and working with governors to prioritise and help plan the project

 - Running walk to school weeks and challenging local councillors about Swanpool’s Safe Route to School